abzeefly/self-organising-map/README.md

 # self-organising-map
-A codebase for the phonene SOP Challenge
+A codebase to explore a self organising map to visualize high dimension data as an image.

 ## Requirements
 - Docker